Wi-Fi deauthentication attack: Evil twin access points

 One of the main purposes of deauthentication used in the hacking community is to force clients to connect to an evil twin access point which then can be used to capture network packets transferred between the client and the access point.

 The attacker conducts a deauthentication attack to the target client, disconnecting it from its current network, thus allowing the client to automatically connect to the evil twin access point.

 Password attacks

 In order to mount a brute-force or dictionary based WPA password cracking attack on a Wi‑Fi user with WPA or WPA2 enabled, a hacker must first sniff the WPA 4-way handshake.
 This sequence can be elicited by first forcing the user offline with the deauthentication attack.

 Attacks on hotel guests and convention attendees

-The Federal Communications Commission has fined hotels and other companies for launching deauthentication attacks on their own guests; the purpose being to drive them off their own personal hotspots and force them to pay for on-site Wi-Fi services.
+In 2014 and 2015, the Federal Communications Commission fined hotels and other companies for launching deauthentication attacks on their own guests; the purpose was to drive guests off personal hotspots and force them to pay for on-site Wi-Fi services.